keu/docs/software_versioned_docs/version-0.26/pre-create-namespaces.md

 ## Prerequisites

-Deploying code to a platform with pre-created namespaces requires an Astronomer CLI version of 0.25.5 or higher.
+Deploying code to a platform with pre-created namespaces requires an Astronomer Software CLI version of 0.25.5 or higher.

 ## Enable Pre-Created Namespaces